mikeizbicki/lab-sqlite-joins/README.md

 	owner_zip VARCHAR(15)
 );
 ```
-Inspecting this schema, it looks like the `name` field contains the information I want.
+Inspecting this schema, it looks like the `name` field contains the information we want.

 The following JOIN will place the name of each business next to their infractions.
 ```